jesseopdenbrouw/riscv-minimal/README.md

 ## FPGA

-The processor is developed on a Cyclone V FPGA with the use of the DE0-CV board by Terasic and Quartus Prime Lite 21.1.
+The microcontroller is developed on a Cyclone V FPGA with the use of the DE0-CV board by Terasic and Quartus Prime Lite 21.1.
 Simulation is possible with QuestaSim Intel Starter Edition.
 You need a (free) license for that.
-The processor uses about 2700 ALM (cells) of 18480.
+The processor uses about 2800 ALM (cells) of 18480.
 In the default settings, ROM and RAM uses 25% of the available RAM blocks.

 ## Plans (or not)

-We are *not* planning the C standard.
+- We are *not* planning the C standard.
-Plans to create a hardcoded bootloader to load programs when the processor is loaded in an FPGA.
+- Plans to create a hardcoded bootloader to load programs when the processor is loaded in an FPGA.
-We strive to implement SPI and I2C, and PWM.
+- We strive to implement SPI and I2C, and PWM.
-We are considering implementing a 5-stage instruction pipeline (this will take time ;-)).
-Implement Supervisor Mode (this will also take some time ;-).
+- Implement Supervisor Mode (this will also take some time ;-).
-Smaller (in cells) divide unit.
+- Smaller (in cells) divide unit.

 ## Disclaimer

-This processor is for educational purposes only.
+This microcontroller is for educational purposes only.
 Work in progress.
 Things might change.
 Use with care.